tessjaworski/RecipeMatcher/README.md

 `pip install PyQt5`

-Clone the repositiory!
-The recipes.csv file and design1.ui is also required for recipe data and user interface.
+Clone the repository!
+The recipes.csv file and design1.ui file are also required for recipe data and user interface.

 ## Usage
 Run main.py to begin using RecipeMatcher.